lpassig/coding-blog-boilerplate/posts/pillars-of-well-architected-azure-workloads.md

 <br>

 When you are designing solutions or workloads in Azure it is quite common to make mistakes and not follow best practices throughout the whole process.
-Meaning, you will probably end up with a working solutions, but there will be room for improvement.
+Meaning, you will probably end up with a working solution, but there will be room for improvement.
 To tackle these issues, Microsoft came up with the Azure Well-Architected Framework.

 # Microsoft Azure Well-Architected Framework
 The Azure Well-Architected Framework is a set of guiding principles, recommendations and approaches that can be used to improve the quality of your  workload.
 The framework consists of five pillars of architecture excellence: Cost Optimization, Operational Excellence, Performance Efficiency, Reliability, and Security.